Supporting healthy ministry in the Diocese of Oxford

 “Calling in a ministry accompanier can feel threatening; it could look like I cannot do things myself.
 Having used 3 accompaniers over the last 11 years, I can only say they have been very positive, empowering experiences, facilitating real change in practice and consciousness.”

 How is it different to other support I have?

 A Ministry Accompanier focusses on you in your role as priest or minister in the context of your benefice/parish/team etc. They can offer an impartial perspective from outside that context.

 A Ministry Accompanier is there to work with your ‘stuff’ in a totally confidential environment.
 Their aim, through attentive listening and challenging questions, is to enable you seek clarity, identify possible ways forward and to move on.
 They may utilize a number of different skills or approaches, as appropriate, to help you in this process, eg coaching, consultancy or mentoring, but they won’t tell you what to do.

 For full details download the Ministry Accompaniers leaflet.

 Will there be a cost?

-Some of the network are freelance and need to charge and some are free.
+Some of the network members are freelance and charge a fee, others make no charge.
 The rate of charge is very reasonable (£40 per hour) and you could use your annual CMD grant of £250 to fund this cost.